Shimmerew23/theCartLy--Development-Files--NodeMailerType--/README.md

 - **Admin warehouse edit** — The action menu (⋮) in the warehouses table now includes an Edit option that opens a pre-filled modal for updating warehouse info, address, and account name.
 Account email is read-only (delete and recreate to change).
 - **Admin warehouse action menu scroll fix** — Removed `overflow-hidden` from the table card and added an outside-click handler via `useRef` + `mousedown` so the dropdown menu no longer causes the page to scroll or get clipped.

+### Fixes & Improvements

+- **Cloudinary image storage** — Images (product photos, avatars, store logos/banners) are now uploaded directly to Cloudinary and served via CDN instead of being saved to the local server filesystem.
+This fixes image persistence on ephemeral platforms like Render's free tier.
+Sharp still handles resizing and WebP conversion before the upload.
+Supports both `CLOUDINARY_URL` and individual credential vars.
+- **Unique Cloudinary public IDs** — Every upload is assigned a UUID-based `public_id` (e.g. `cartly/avatars/3f2a1b4c-...`) so no two users can ever overwrite each other's files, even if they upload images with the same filename.
+- **Automatic old image cleanup** — When a user replaces their avatar, store logo, store banner, or product images, the previous Cloudinary asset is deleted automatically using the stored `public_id`.
+The `public_id` is persisted in MongoDB alongside the image URL.
+- **Auth error messages** — Login failures (wrong email/password) now correctly surface the API message (`"Invalid email or password"`) instead of the generic Axios `"Request failed with status code 401"`.
+Root cause: the response interceptor was attempting a token refresh on every 401, including intentional login failures.
+Auth endpoints (`/auth/login`, `/auth/register`) are now excluded from the refresh retry logic.
+- **Auth rate limiter window** — Reduced from 15 minutes to 5 minutes per window.
+- **Auth rate limiter reset** — The `authLimiter` IP counter is now cleared automatically after a successful login, so a legitimate user who previously failed attempts is not penalized for the rest of the window.
+- **Google OAuth fixed** — The OAuth callback previously returned JSON (`ApiResponse.success`), which left the browser stranded at the backend callback URL.
+The `oauthCallback` handler now sets auth cookies and redirects to `/oauth/callback?token=...` on the frontend.
+A new `OAuthCallback` page reads the token, stores it in `localStorage`, calls `/auth/me` to hydrate Redux, then navigates to home.
+- **Facebook OAuth removed** — The Facebook OAuth strategy, routes (`/api/auth/facebook`, `/api/auth/facebook/callback`), and login button have been removed.
+Google is the only supported OAuth provider.

 ---

 ## License